Sid82828282889292/AskPDF/README.md

 # 🤖 Y_PDF — Chat with Your Documents

-AskPDF lets you upload and intelligently query one or more PDF documents using natural language.
+Y_PDF lets you upload and intelligently query one or more PDF documents using natural language.
 Built using **LangChain**, **HuggingFace LLMs**, and **Chroma**, it brings contextual question-answering to your local documents — no OpenAI key needed!

 ---